-- 1. The Localism Act 2011 introduced a new type of Community Led Plan.
+The Localism Act 2011 introduced a new type of Community Led Plan.
 Communities now have the right to produce a Neighbourhood Plan, setting out policies on the development and use of land.
-Developing a Neighbourhood Plan is a way for communities to play a greater role in determining the future of their area. - 2.
-The West Lavington Neighbourhood Plan will form part of the statutory development plan once made.
-This means that Wiltshire Council will determine planning applications within the Parish of West Lavington in accordance with the development plan which includes this Neighbourhood Plan unless material planning considerations indicate otherwise (see section 38(6)1 of the Planning and Compulsory Purchase Act 2004).
+Developing a Neighbourhood Plan is a way for communities to play a greater role in determining the future of their area.
+Neighbourhood Plans should not promote less development than set out in the strategic policies for the area or undermine those strategic policies.
+Neighbourhood Plan policies must be in general conformity with the strategic policies of the development plan.
+They must also have regard to national policy.

+the Parish of West Lavington in accordance with the development plan which includes this Neighbourhood Plan unless material planning considerations indicate otherwise (see section 38(6) of the Planning and Compulsory Purchase Act 2004).